Global dairy prices rebound from prolonged winter slump

 Despite the lift, both products are still commanding well below their March peaks of US$4757/MT for WMP and US$4481/MT for SMP.

-Anhydrous Milk Fat stole top billing - leaping 13.9 per cent to an average US$5677/MT, following a 9.8 per cent plunge two weeks ago.
+Anhydrous Milk Fat stole top billing - leaping 13.9 per cent to an average US$5677/MT, following a 9.8 per cent plunge three weeks ago.

 Cheddar remained relatively steady, with a 1.0 per cent lift to an average US$5046/MT.